ehovers10/dci/_chapters/knowledge-in-the-image-of-inquiry.md

 >
 > We answer her: it takes luck, courage, and technique; but the greatest of these is luck. {% include appendices/ref.html id="vanfraassen2000" e="," p="273" %}

 Technique is nothing other than logic.
-It's operation is embodied in the deductive element of inquiry.[^conditionalization] Courage is the ability to face the prospect of error and strive for truth regardless.
+It's operation is embodied in our deductive element of inquiry.[^conditionalization] Courage is the ability to face the prospect of error and strive for truth regardless.
 It is acknowledgement of the necessity of going beyond what technique can provide if skepticism is to be avoided.
-But technique and courage are epistemically idle without luck -- the mere fortune of finding onesself in a world that cooperates with our quest for knowledge.
+It is incorporated as an aspect of inquiry by way of the abductive element outlined above.
+But technique and courage are epistemically idle without luck -- the mere fortune of finding ourselves in a world that cooperates with our quest for knowledge.

 Luck, while vital, is not necessarily blind, and we needn't despair of ever convincing ourselves that it is on our side.
-We can't, perhaps, force the hand of fate, but we can recognize when fate has smiled upon us, and make use of her kindness while it remains.
+We can't, perhaps, force the hand of fate, but we can recognize when we're getting a helpful nudge, and make use of her kindness while it remains.
 As van Fraassen points out, the lucky are simply those who find themselves with qualities amenable to the whims of their environment.

 > If our pursuit of knowledge, however broadly or feebly construed, is to be successful, we must be lucky -- we have no way to constrain such fortune.
 This is the verdict on modern philosophy's misguided search for security.
 The history of Earth has seen great disasters that spelled the extinction of almost all life, including the dominant, best adapted among species.
 In each case, some forms of life happened to be suited to the radically and suddenly transformed circumstances -- thus evolution on Earth continued after all.
 See who was lucky and who was not!
 Look to those survivors, they weave not; neither do they spin; but fortune smiles on them. {% include appendices/ref.html id="vanfraassen2000" e="," p="273" %}

 The fortune of the human inquirer is that she is not alone in her endeavor.
-She finds herself, as fortune would have it, in a community of inquirers.
-We certainly didn't have to be so lucky to have others with whom to engage in inquiry.
-But given that we do, we can acknowledge their vitalness to the endeavor, and make use of their assistance in providing a safety harness for our courageous leaps.
+She finds herself in a community of similarly inquisitive individuals.
+She certainly didn't have to be so lucky to have others with whom to engage in inquiry, but given that she does have them, she can acknowledge their vitalness to the endeavor and make use of their assistance in providing a safety harness for her courageous leaps.
+(Read further: <a class="pop" id="peirce-and-van-fraassen-on-induction">Peirce and van Fraassen on induction</a>)

-The proposal, then, is that induction is a process of scientific testing.
-It necessarily follows abduction and provides a corrective to its flights of fancy.
-Inquiry is so positioned to incorporate this insurance against error because it is a *coherent* and *collaborative* process.
+The proposal, then, is that induction is a process of scientific testing.[^peircetesting] It necessarily follows abduction and provides a corrective to its flights of fancy.
+Inquiry is so positioned to incorporate this insurance against error because it is a *coherent* and *corrective* process.
 Humans must consider themselves lucky to have acquired the capability to engage in this process, but we are no less warranted in practicing it for its origins.

 #### Coherence